ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipaliasing/guide.en-asia.md

 ## Requirements

 - A [dedicated server](https://www.ovhcloud.com/asia/bare-metal/) in your OVHcloud account
-- An [Additional IP address](https://www.ovhcloud.com/asia/bare-metal/ip/) or an Additional IP block (RIPE)
+- An [Additional IP address](https://www.ovhcloud.com/asia/bare-metal/ip/) or an Additional IP block (RIPE or ARIN)
 - Administrative access (root) via SSH or GUI to your server
 - Basic networking and administration knowledge